R7T21/netscanner/README.md

 # netscanner
-This is local network scanner like netdiscover
+This is local network scanner like netdiscover.

 ## Installing
 Type this command in terminal: